Work in progress, since october 2018

 – SHAREEF SARHAN –

-His works varied between drawing, installation, digital photography, and even video, which were his key to the outside world.
-He’s now working on a group of new projects to be implemented, between 2019 and 2022, include installations in the public space, a new book of photographs about traditional industries in Palestine, and a modern conceptual project about immigrants – an issue that has become one of the world’s most pressing problems.
+Shareef uses various artistic mediums between drawing, sculpture, installation, digital photography, and even video, which were his key to the outside world.
+He’s now working on a group of new projects to be implemented, between 2019 and 2022, include installations in the public space, a new book of photographs about traditional industries in Palestine, and a project about immigrants : an issue that has become one of the world’s most pressing problems.

-– NA/DA –
+– LUNAT –